elashish14/blog/content/competing-in-tkd.md

 ## Making it Worthwhile

-Here is a sobering and oft-overlooked fact: in any single elimination tournament setting, 50% of all competitors will only play one match.
-And it will be a loss.

 I have never seen a taekwondo tournament with group stages.
 You are put straight into a single elimination bracket, and there is a 50% chance that it will be your only match, and that you will lose it.
 Now consider the value